Answers to the most important questions

 Who can invest money with CG24 Group?

-In principle, anyone can invest money with CG24 Group (certain domiciles such as the USA are excluded for legal reasons), although our primary demographic includes investors residing in Switzerland and the Principality of Liechtenstein.
+In principle, anyone can invest money with CG24 Group (certain domiciles such as the USA are excluded for legal reasons), although our primary demographic includes investors residing in Switzerland.
 You must be of legal age and have an account with a Swiss bank.
 CG24 Group is subject to the Swiss Money Laundering Act and is obliged to check the plausibility of all payment flows and, where necessary, to clarify the origin of the funds.

 What is a Credit Project Share ("CPS")?